varunj/likeProphesy/README.md

     If you are requested to make changes, edit your commit using git commit --amend, push again and the pull request will edit automatically
     You will need to add a message on the pull request notifying your changes to your reviewer

-#**About of likeProphesy**
-This app basically implements three algorithms which helps in predicting the number of likes and those who will like it on the basis of the prediction algorithms.

-Here's the link to the algorithms: [Prediction Analysis](src/Final.pdf)